wolberine/docs/markdown/reference/dash/api.md

 #### Clock.adjust(ticks)

 Adjust the number of RTC clock ticks per second.
 The ticks parameter can either be a negative or positive offset.
+This fine tunes the 32,768 input clock to the RTC.
+By adding/subtracting ticks per second, the accuracy of 1 second can be improved.
+You may want to do this due to factors such as the crystal and temperature.

 **Parameters:**